aspose-cells/Aspose.Cells-Products/cells/python/conversion/mhtml-to-svg/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert MHTML to SVG" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=mhtml outformat=svg IsLandingPage=true language=python %}}
+{{% cells-convert title="Free App and Sample Code to Convert MHTML to SVG" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=mhtml outformat=svg IsLandingPage=true language=python %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

  An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
-Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="MHTML" readMoreLink="https://docs.fileformat.com/web/mhtml/" >}}
+Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
+The format is known as archive format because it saves the web HTML code and associated resources in a single file.
+These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
+MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
+Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
+The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="SVG" readMoreLink="https://docs.fileformat.com/page-description-language/svg/" >}}
+An SVG file is a Scalar Vector Graphics file that uses XML based text format for describing the appearance of an image.
+The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
+Text-based description of such files makes them independent of resolution.
+It is one of the most used formats for building a website and print graphics in order to achieve scalability.
+The format can only be used for two-dimensional graphics though.
+SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}